-Creative Entrepreneur in Residence at Cass Business School, City University London Funded by Creativeworks London, an AHRC funded Knowledge Hub
+Creative Entrepreneur in Residence at Cass Business School, City University London.
+Funded by Creativeworks London, AHRC funded Knowledge Hub.

 SPACES 2050 is a unique interactive event where participants are sent to the year 2050 to become masters of illumination.

 It is year 2050 – players are the masters of illumination – the future learners and researchers, whose mission it is to re-imagine our future learning and research spaces and send illuminating messages back in time to help year 2016 envision their 21st-century education space.

 Wearing unique wearable lighting (created by Tine Bech Studio) participants have to complete a quest – finding seven reflection colour zones and solve a challenge at each site with their power of radiance.
 Using social media, images and other tools, players send answers back in time, reflecting what the future education spaces look like.
 The players’ messages of images and text are gathered online – becoming a glowing legacy.
 In SPACES 2050 players are not simply passive observers, but actively participate and engage, creating new artifacts which can be shared with others digitally.

 The project was developed as part of a Creative Entrepreneur in Residence project and inspired by engagement with Cass Business School.
 The residency investigated how ludic participatory public spaces can help organisations innovate.
 It explored the relationship between public art and interactivity via new technologies.
 SPACES 2050: Seeing and Seers was the culmination of the residency.
 Tine developed the event around space and knowledge, a crucial issue for the school in the light of its strategy looking for significant improvements in its physical estate.